How Much Emergency Water to Store: Complete Guide

 | Total | 112 gallons |

 That’s roughly two 55-gallon barrels.
-It sounds like a lot until you realize it’s the difference between your family being self-sufficient for two weeks and running dry after five days.
+Sounds like a lot until you realize it’s the difference between self-sufficiency for two weeks and running dry after five days.
+Even if you can’t hit your full number right away, knowing the target lets you build toward it instead of guessing.

 Choosing Safe Water Storage Containers